typelead/eta/README.md

   testing extensively across multiple Windows versions.
 - [Paavo Parkkin](https://github.com/pparkkin) for improving error checking in the compiler to prevent runtime bugs.
 - [Ashley Towns](https://github.com/aktowns) for implementing low-level primitives in the standard library.
+- [Alexey Raga](https://github.com/AlexeyRaga) for helping out with CircleCI and actively reporting bugs.
+- And [many others] (https://github.com/typelead/eta/graphs/contributors) who have contributed to Eta in various ways.

 Thank you guys!